Unit 8: PDE Modelling in Key AIMS Domains

 8.8 From concepts to the capstone column

 Everything else — the toy tasks, the storm scenario, the inverse problem — is choosing which parts of that setup to perturb.
-The “science” sits in §§8.2–8.6 above; the implementation sits in Unit 10.
+The two mistakes worth inoculating against now, because a PINN will happily minimise the wrong physics without complaint:

 Close this page (really).
 On a blank sheet, write down the complete capstone column problem: the PDE with all four terms, both boundary conditions, the initial condition, and the four prescribed forcings with their roles.
 Then reopen Unit 9 and grade yourself against §§9.3–9.5.
 The two items most commonly forgotten: where the penetrating shortwave enters (body source, not the surface BC), and which BC type sits at which end of the column.
 If you dropped either, reread §8.4 — that distinction is load-bearing for the whole inverse problem.